algesten/trifl/README.md

 see if the url changed in which case the [route function](#route) is executed.

+This function is lazy when used inside [route](#route), only the last location will be used when the route function finishes.

 `:: string -> undefined`

 arg | desc